moharamfatema/heartbeat-sounds/docs/README.md

 Feature Extraction from audio:

 Visualize audio data focused on a particular point or mean (centroid)

 ![extrahls-centroids]

 MFCCs small set of features that describe the overall shape of a spectral envelope

 ![extrahls-mfccs]

+2) Murmur

+![murmur-wav]

+![murmur-wav-reduced-noise]

+![murmur-spectrum]

+Spectrogram to represent the noise or sound intensity of audio data with respect to frequency and time

+![murmur-spectogram]

+Feature Extraction from audio:

+Visualize audio data focused on a particular point or mean (centroid)

+![murmur-centroids]

+MFCCs small set of features that describe the overall shape of a spectral envelope

+![murmur-mfccs]

+3) Normal

+![normal-wav]

+![normal-wav-reduced-noise]

+![normal-spectrum]

+Spectrogram to represent the noise or sound intensity of audio data with respect to frequency and time

+![normal-spectogram]

+Feature Extraction from audio:

+Visualize audio data focused on a particular point or mean (centroid)

+![normal-centroids]

+MFCCs small set of features that describe the overall shape of a spectral envelope

+![normal-mfccs]

+4) Extrastole

+![extrastole-wav]

+![extrastole-wav-reduced-noise]

+![extrastole-spectrum]

+Spectrogram to represent the noise or sound intensity of audio data with respect to frequency and time

+![extrastole-spectogram]

+Feature Extraction from audio:

+Visualize audio data focused on a particular point or mean (centroid)

+![extrastole-centroids]

+MFCCs small set of features that describe the overall shape of a spectral envelope

+![extrastole-mfccs]

 ## The Classification Model